ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 ## Route B

-Additionally, a printable step-by-step lego/ikea-styled tutorial is available as an alternative.
-[Printable Assembly Manual](../../Documentation/CAD_Files/Instruction_Manual/InstructionManual.pdf).
-All associated CAD files and schematics are in the Documentation directory.
+This route begins uses the PDF assembly instructions instead, but after finishing the electronics installation instructions have to be followed afterwards.

 Tip: GitHub doesn't load all pages by default, so it may be helpful to download the PDF.

-Then Follow:
 1. [Printable Assembly Manual (PDF)](../../Documentation/CAD_Files/Instruction_Manual/InstructionManual.pdf)
 2. [Din rail](./din_rail.md)
 3. [Adding the electronics](./circuit_assembly_instructions.md)
 4. [Add the controller software](../../Software/Controller/README.md)

-## Speed PID controller calibration
+## PID controller calibration

 This step is only neccesary if you made significant adjustments to the OpenScout (e.g. length changes)